yafatek/mxp-protocol/README.md

 ## Overview

 MXP (Mesh eXchange Protocol) is an open, high-performance binary protocol purpose-built for agent-to-agent communication.
-Traditional HTTP wasn't designed for the performance and observability demands of distributed AI systems—MXP delivers **100x faster connection setup**, **10-50x lower latency**, and **built-in distributed tracing** without external instrumentation.
+Unlike generic protocols (HTTP, gRPC, Protocol Buffers), MXP is designed from the ground up for AI agent workloads with **native agent lifecycle management**, **built-in distributed tracing**, and **sub-microsecond message encoding**—all with zero external dependencies.

 ### Why MXP?

 AI agents are evolving from isolated assistants to interconnected systems that collaborate in real-time.
-They need:
-- **Sub-millisecond latency** for coordination
+Generic protocols like HTTP and gRPC weren't designed for this—they lack agent-specific primitives and require external instrumentation for observability.

+**MXP provides:**
+- **Agent-native operations** - Register, Discover, Heartbeat as first-class message types
+- **Observability by default** - Every message includes trace context, no external tools needed
-- **High message frequency** (thousands per second)
+- **High performance** - Sub-microsecond message encoding (competitive with Cap'n Proto)
-- **Native streaming** for LLM token streams
-- **Built-in observability** across agent boundaries
-- **Explicit lifecycle management** (register, discover, heartbeat)

-MXP delivers all of this with a custom UDP-based transport optimized specifically for agent workloads.
+- **Zero dependencies** - Pure Rust implementation with custom crypto and transport
+- **Purpose-built** - Designed for agent workloads, not adapted from web protocols

 ### Key Features

-- **Fast Connection Establishment** - Minimal 3-message handshake with session resumption
+- **Agent Lifecycle Management** - Native support for registration, discovery, and health checks
-- **Built-in Distributed Tracing** - Every message includes trace context
+- **Built-in Distributed Tracing** - Trace ID in every message header, no instrumentation required
+- **High-Performance Codec** - 27ns encode, 14ns decode for typical messages (256 bytes)
+- **Custom Transport** - UDP-based with ChaCha20-Poly1305 encryption, no external QUIC libraries
+- **Zero-Copy Design** - Efficient memory usage with `bytes::Bytes` for payload handling
 - **Native Streaming** - First-class support for streaming data (e.g., LLM token streams)
-- **Binary Wire Format** - Efficient 32-byte headers with zero-copy deserialization
-- **Sub-millisecond Latency** - Optimized for datacenter and cross-region communication
-- **Custom Transport** - UDP-based with ChaCha20-Poly1305 encryption, reliability, and scheduling tuned for agents

 ## Protocol Specification